lrgresearch/bora/index.md

 ## About
 I'm a physics engineer academic with over twenty years of experience.

-I'm living in Ankara, Turkey.
+I'm living in Ankara, Türkiye.
 I am married and a father of a lovely boy.

 ## Work
 Presently, I am working as a faculty member at [Gazi University](https://www.gazi.edu.tr).
 I am the principal investigator of [Low-Dimensional Materials and Systems Research Group](https://lrgresearch.org) where we are working on experimental and computational investigations of low-dimensional or bulk systems with defects and impurities.